-Collaborate with a couple influencers and some active followers and you can skyrocket your giveaway’s success.
+Collaborate with a couple of influencers and some active followers and you can skyrocket your freebie’s success.
 (I’ve personally done this on some IG accounts I run.
 My most recent giveaway gained the account over 100 followers in 20 minutes.)

-In order for this to work, you need to put up something that your audience would want to win.
+In order for this to work, you need to put up something that your audience would want to opt in to.

 What is it that they want?

 Figure it out and then line up how they can get it.
 If you also have a little budget to go with your freebies, you can run Instagram ads to expand your reach while improving brand awareness.